UbiquityRobotics/breadcrumb_learn/ConveyorBot/running_ConveyorBot.md

 ### Basic ConveyorBot Usage

-Breadcrumb will smoothly navigate between markers, where each marker arrow should point in the direction of the next marker.
+ConveyorBot will smoothly navigate between markers, where each marker arrow should point in the direction of the next marker.
 If the robot encounters a STOP marker, it will stop on it and turn in the direction of arrow.
 Once robot is on the STOP marker, it will wait until **CONTINUE** is pressed on the touchscreen and then continue driving in the direction of the arrow.
-Breadcrumb does not neccesary need to see a next marker from the position on STOP marker.
+ConveyorBot does not neccesary need to see a next marker from the position on STOP marker.

 To make a system work as intended, set of rules should be followed to prevent undesired behaviour.